Kiza-coder/Cogip/README.md

   - display elements on the global page
   - display elements on the detailled page
  - Merge all work to the development branch
- - Work on Insert page invoices
+ - Start work on Insert page invoices
 Day 5:
+  - Insert pages invoices, companies, contacts
+  - sanitize and validate in controller
 Day 6:
 Day 7:
 Day 8: